Business Enterprise Program Licensee Training (BEPLT)

 How are modules taught?

 All BEPLT modules are taught through asynchronous online learning.
 Candidates may study and complete modules anytime, anywhere and on their own schedule.
 Forsythe Entrepreneurial Center instructors are available via e-mail or by a toll-free phone number to assist with course-related questions.
-Credential instructors will also grade each lesson assignment and provide necessary feedback.
+Credentialed instructors will also grade each lesson assignment and provide necessary feedback.

 How to enroll